 Ride a wild water coaster at Schlitterbahn Waterpark & Resort.
-Tour more than a dozen breweries on the Hill Country Craft Beer Trail.
+Tour 18 distinctive breweries on the Hill Country Craft Beer Trail.
 Grab an inner tube and ride the currents of the spring-fed Comal and Guadalupe Rivers that pass through New Braunfels.

 Gruene Hall.
 Courtesy of Gruene Historic District.